milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-helm.md

 order: 1
 group: attu
 related_key: attu
-summary: Learn how to install Milvus Attu with Helm Chart to manage your Milvus service.
+summary: Learn how to install Attu with Helm Chart to manage your Milvus service.
 ---

-# Install Milvus Attu
+# Install Attu

 This topic describes how to install Attu, an efficient open-source management tool for Milvus.

 {{tab}}

 ## Prerequisites

 - Kubernetes 1.16 or later
 - Helm 3.0.0 or later

 <div class="alert note">
-Milvus Attu only supports Milvus 2.x.
+Attu only supports Milvus 2.x.
 </div>

 ## Install Helm Chart for Milvus

 Helm is a Kubernetes package manager that can help you deploy Milvus quickly.

 1. Add Milvus Helm repository.

 ```
 $ helm repo add milvus https://milvus-io.github.io/milvus-helm/
 ```